 Find a network pharmacy

-UMP has a large network of retail pharmacies, including independent, regional, and national chains.
+UMP has a large network of retail pharmacies.
 You save money when you use network pharmacies, and the pharmacy sends the claim to the plan for you.

-You may choose to use Postal Prescription Services (PPS), the network mail-order pharmacy, for convenient delivery of your prescriptions to your home or office, with no shipping charges.
-PPS accepts credit and debit cards, checks, or your Health Savings Account (HSA) debit card.
+You may use Postal Prescription Services (PPS), the network mail-order pharmacy, for convenient delivery to your home or office, with no shipping charges.

 Set up your mail-order account

 - Set up an account with PPS online or call PPS at 1-800-552-6694.